RemixFusion/MegaJoins/README.md

 1) Place the plugin JAR into: plugins/
 2) Start the proxy once to generate the data folder: plugins/MegaJoins/
-3) The SQLite database is stored at: plugins/MegaJoins/data.db
+3) Open `plugins/MegaJoins/config.yml` to choose the storage backend:
+   - `sqlite` (default) writes to `plugins/MegaJoins/data.db`.
+   - `mysql` connects using the host/port/database credentials you supply.
+4) Restart/reload the proxy after adjusting storage settings.
-4) Give your staff the permission node: megajoins.admin
+5) Give your staff the permission node: megajoins.admin

 Permissions